-Start the day with an ocean breeze.
-Take a morning walk with the locals on the "Cinta Costera" and enjoy the view of the city skyline and Panama Bay.
-Your walk will end at The Boulevard, one of the oldest and best café in Panama City where you can order a Panamanian breakfast or one of the famous pastelitos with the best coffee in town.
-Take your time here reading the daily news and then go to the Casco Viejo which is 15 minutes from the hotel;.
-There you may visit the Panama Canal Museum, the Plaza de Francia or the Palacio de las Garza (Presidential Palace) for a guided tour.
+Start the day with an ocean breeze, take a morning walk with the locals on the "Cinta Costera" and enjoy the view of the city skyline and Panama Bay.
+At the end of your walk, we suggest you visit The Boulevard, one of the oldest and best cafés in Panama City where you can order a Panamanian breakfast or one of the famous pastelitos.
+Take your time here reading the daily newspaper and then go to the Casco Viejo which is 15 minutes from the hotel.
+Once there, you can visit the Panama Canal Museum, the Plaza de Francia or the Palacio de las Garza (Presidential Palace) for a guided tour.

-On your way back from the Casco Viejo, a stop at the Seafood Market is not to be missed!.
-You'll see the most delicious catches of the day.
+On your way back from the Casco Viejo, a stop at the Seafood Market is not to be missed, where you'll see the most delicious catches of the day.
 For lunch, just go upstairs to the casual restaurant that serves, as you might imagine, a fabulous variety of seafood fresh from the sea.

-As the sun begins to sunset, take a cab to Miraflores Locks.
-The unexpected scale of the Panama Canal locks that must accommodate large, Panamax vessels through.
-Enjoy a dinner at the Miraflores Restaurant or alternatively Calle Uruguay with a wide variety of Restaurants and night life.
+As the sun begins to set, take a cab to Miraflores Locks, where you’ll make an unexpected scale in the Panama Canal locks that accommodate large Panamax vessels through.
+Enjoy dinner at the Miraflores Restaurant or alternatively visit Calle Uruguay with a wide variety of restaurants and night life.